What to Expect

 -

 We will make sure you leave the appointment with detailed instructions about what is to happen next and try to answer all of your questions.
-We will provide you with phone numbers to call us if you have questions after you leave.
+Your PT will provide you with their contact information in case you have additional questions after you leave.

 -